romario333/oliver-primevue/EVALUATION.md

 ## Localization

+For localization all libraries integrate with `vue-i18n`.

 ## Licenses

 All libraries are offered under the standard OSS licenses and can be used free of charge, in commercial projects and without attribution.

+## Bundle size

 -- TODO: